jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 <ins>Select Star Wars network</ins>.

-* Make the size of the node larger either for nodes with high degree or nodes with high betweenness
+* Make the size of the node larger either for nodes with high degree or nodes with high betweenness.
-* [**REPORT**] Include an image of the graph styled as indicated above
+* [**REPORT**] Include an image of the graph styled as indicated above.

 # 4. Using a Cytoscape App (ClusterMaker2)